-- Purchase, Sale, Exchange, or Re-registration of any domestic asset: \$100 - Purchase, Sale, Exchange, or Re-registration of any international asset: \$125 - Further Funding an existing asset: \$50 - Partial Redemption or Liquidation Request: \$50 - Transaction for a Real Estate Deposit: \$25 - Outgoing Checks: \$5 each - Cashier's or other Official Bank Check: \$25 - Wire Transfers (Domestic): \$30 - Wire Transfers (International): \$50 - Outgoing ACH: \$30 - Rush fee for expedited transaction processing or review services within the same day or next day may apply.
+- Purchase, Sale, Exchange, or Re-registration of any new or existing metal: \$50 per metal - Purchase, Sale, Exchange, or Re-registration of any domestic non metal asset: \$100 - Purchase, Sale, Exchange, or Re-registration of any international non metal asset: \$125 - Further Funding, Partial Redemption, or Liquidation Request: \$50 - Transaction for a Real Estate Deposit: \$25 - Outgoing Checks: \$5 each Cashier's or other Official Bank Check: \$25 - Wire Transfers (Domestic) or Outgoing ACH: \$30 Wire Transfers (International): \$50 - Rush fee for expedited transaction processing or review services within the same day or next day may apply.
 Discuss further with a representative. - Partial Termination, transfers out to another custodian and/or non qualified distribution, \$100.
 Applicable transaction fees will apply for assets being transferred or distributed in-kind. - Full Termination resulting in zero balance is \$250, but does not include normal distributions.
 This includes lump sum distributions and transfer outs, but does not include required minimum distributions.
 Applicable transaction fees will apply for assets being transferred or distributed in-kind.
 Annual recordkeeping fees are not prorated when an account closes.

-Regardless of Fee Option, Solo 401 k's are billed a plan document fee of \$300 annually.
+Regardless of Fee Option, Solo 401k's are billed a plan document fee of \$300 annually.

-All accounts include at no additional charge:

-- Access to regular/education networking events

-Normal eligible distribution by check
+All accounts include at no additional charge: • Access to regular/education networking events Online Account Access Annual statements mailed Normal eligible distribution by check Annual tax reporting Quarterly statements emailed

-- Online Account AccessAnnual tax reporting

-- Annual statements mailed

-- Quarterly statements emailed